RelationalAI/metadata-updater/README.md

 ## Description

 MetadataUpdater is a tool to extract metadata from the source code and check if it is consistent with the TOML file.
-MetadataUpdater is meant to be used either standalone through the helper script ./scripts/check_metadata-of-derived-functions.sh or as a part of the CI pipeline (which ultimately call this script).
+MetadataUpdater is meant to be used as standalone as a [pre-commit](https://pre-commit.com/) hook.
+Being used by pre-commit means that MetadataUpdater is transparently and efficiently run by git and by our CI/CD.

-MetadataUpdater works as follow:
+MetadataUpdater works as follows:

-1. It extracts the metadata from the source code (i.e., the derived functions) and store them in a data structure (DerivedFunctionSignature and Env)
+1. It extracts the metadata from derived functions in our source code and store them in a data structure (`DerivedFunctionSignature` and `Env`)
-2. It reads the TOML file and store the metadata in a data structure.
+2. It reads the TOML file and keeps its recorded metadata in a data structure.
-3. It compares the two data structures and check if they are equivalent.
-If they are not, it will print the differences.
+3. It compares the two data structures and checks if they are equivalent.
+If they are not, it will print the differences and signal an error to pre-commit.

 ## Example